platformsh/platformsh-docs/docs/src/overview/get-support.md

 ### Slack

-Our customers and engineers hang out on our [public Slack channel](https://chat.platform.sh/) where you can get tips on using Platform.sh.
-Mention `@platform` to grab our team's attention.
+Hang out with customers and engineers on the [public Slack channel](https://chat.platform.sh/) Mention `@platform` to get the team attention.

 ### Community